 Can stem cells help my condition?

-Stem cells offer hope for many debilitating conditions including: Parkinson’s, diabetes, cancer and eye diseases such as macular degeneration.
+Stem cells offer hope for many debilitating conditions where research is underway including: Parkinson’s disease, diabetes, cancer and eye diseases such as macular degeneration.
 A general overview and further information of how stem cells might be able to help with certain medical conditions is available on the above links and from EuroStemCell.

-The EuroStemCell site is part of the work of the Edinburgh Centre for Regenerative Medicine.
+The EuroStemCell site is part of the work of the MRC Centre for Regenerative Medicine at the University of Edinburgh.
 It is an outreach project involving more than 400 stem cell and regenerative medicine labs across Europe and provides a variety of information and resources on clinical trials and stem cell treatments.

-The MRC is unable to answer specific questions on whether stem cells can help with your specific condition your GP or consultant is best placed to provide you with further advice.
+We are unable to answer specific questions on whether stem cells can help with your specific condition.
+Your GP or consultant is best placed to provide you with further advice.